projectcalico/calico/README.md

 ## Building

 The docs require jekyll, a ruby gem.
 Install the `github-pages` gem which includes `jekyll` to ensure you are using the exact version of jekyll that github pages is using to serve the live site.

 ```
 gem install github-pages
-jekyll serve
+jekyll serve -I
 ```

+>Note:As more versioned directories are created, build speeds will increase by a factor of 2.
+The `-I` is an optional flag for development that enables incremental builds, allowing jekyll to only rebuild changed files.
+This should keep subsequent builds down to less than one second.

 Alternatively, you can easily volume mount the source files into the official jekyll docker image via using a simple makefile step: